How Social Media Motivates and Demotivates

 The development of mobile technology has played an essential role in shaping the impact of social media.

 Social media is the enemy of motivation, right?
 I mean, that’s what everybody keeps saying.
-It’s become a bit of a knee-jerk reaction really.
+It’s become a bit of a knee-jerk reaction.
 Just like they say computer games are bad for you.
 And when that happens warning bells should start ringing.

 You can connect with your niche through social media